 me, we don't want to see much more."

-Wilma was a Category 5 storm Wednesday, with maximum sustained
+Wilma was a Category 5 storm Wednesday, the strongest possible

 Wilma would be the eighth hurricane to either strike or brush